 Then, we finally came back home and I had more freedom (during the last 10 days [of the competition]) to finish the game.

 I learned that making a game is very difficult and needs a lot of time and skills.
 And doing that alone is completely insane.
 But working on my game, all that time deep in the code, was an incredible experience.
 I learned a lot, shared my scripts, and wrote some small tutorials on the NESmaker forum.
 The homebrew community is awesome, great people.

 Do you think preserving older gameplay mechanics in new games is important?

-I like new games... new games for modern console, also new games for old consoles.
-Modern games are mind-blowing, photorealistic, VR,... but it's wonderful to see that we haven't totally abandoned the older games.
+I like new games... new games for a modern console, also new games for old consoles.
+Modern games are mind-blowing, photorealistic, VR,... but it's wonderful to see that we haven't abandoned the older games.
 [There are] Still some great indie devs or studios making games for them (I think Sivak Games, Broke Studio, Morphcat games, Sly Dog Studios, Khan Games, Mega Cat Studios, The Mojon Twins, ... and a lot more).

 What's your favorite memory as a retro gamer?

 I can easily go back to my youth...
 I am 13.
-Like every Wednesday, I take my bike and ride to my friend's home.
+Every Wednesday, I take my bike and ride to my friend's home.
 Knocking on the door... his mom opens and tells me that, of course, my friend is here, waiting for me.
 It's Wednesday!
 It's NES day!
 With my friend on the sofa, with some cookie snacks and soda.
 Can't forget that.
 It was a time without Facebook, Snapchat, Fortnite, cellphone, internet.
 That was our social networking moment: talking, playing, laughing.